|BOUCHER ||Mary Amelia

 born 24 July 1907 at Cd'A to Michael Joseph & Mary (KELLEHER) ROCHE, both born Ireland.
 Sister of Catherine'24, Agnes '27, Jack (m Josephine FLYNN '33), and James'31 ROCHE.
 Aunt of Agnes'60, Patrick'62, Marilyn'63, Terry, Theresa'69 & Kevin'71 ROCHE.
 Margarete worked as a bookkeeper in Coos Bay (Marshfield), Oregon (1938).
 Married 27 Apr 1938 at Vancouver WA to (divorcee; also of Marshfield) Verlin C RICHARDSON (1907 Scio Oregon - 1999).
 Margarete died 6 Apr 1991 at Eugene, Oregon.
 Buried Portland.

 |RONALD ||Ralphine Angeline

-born 24 Oct 1907 in California to Robert M and Leona (MATHEWSON) RONALD.
+born 24 Oct 1907 In Stockton CA (probably birth-named Bertha H BUYCK) in California. lifelong parents: Robert M and Leona (MATHEWSON) RONALD.
+She was an attorney (probate) in DC for many years, after graduating in Law (1954) from George Washington University.
+She was active in AAUW (1943-?) and Gamma Phi Beta and Phi Delta Delta (women's legal sorority/fraternity).
 Died Bethesda MD on 18 Aug 2001.
 Survived by husband, Rear Admiral Merlin H STARING, USN (ret).
 See more ancestral information.

 |SULLIVAN ||Lawrence Daniel